KDT2006/mygit/README.md

-rm [--cached] <path>      Remove a file from index and disk (--cached: index only) write-tree                Build a tree object from the index and print its hash cat-file <hash>           Pretty-print an object (blob/tree/commit) commit <message>          Create a commit from the current tree (and parent) log                       Print commit history from current HEAD branch [<name>]           List branches or create a new one at HEAD checkout <branch>         Switch to a branch and restore the working tree
+rm [--cached] <path>      Remove a file from index and disk (--cached: index only) write-tree                Build a tree object from the index and print its hash cat-file <hash>           Pretty-print an object (blob/tree/commit) commit <message>          Create a commit from the current tree (and parent/s) log                       Print commit history from current HEAD branch [<name>]           List branches or create a new one at HEAD checkout <branch>         Switch to a branch and restore the working tree merge <branch>            Merge the given branch into current (fast-forward or conflict-free 3-way)
 ```

 ## Design Goals & Limitations

 - Educational clarity over completeness and performance
-- No networking/remotes, merges, staging metadata, or conflict resolution
+- No networking/remotes, advanced merge strategies, or automatic conflict resolution (merges abort on conflicts)
 - Detached `HEAD` is not supported

 ## Project Structure